north-road/qgis-processing-r/website/pages/help-syntax.md

 #' ALG_VERSION: 0.0.1
 ```

-Note that this form also allows you to enter the description of a parameter on multiple lines.
-For which you are required to enter a colon (`:`) after the `#'` characters.
+Note that in this way it is also possible to enter the description of a parameter on several lines.
+To do this, it is necessary to continue the subsequent lines without entering the parameter name, like this: `#' : description append`.